 The FAA’s program to modernize air transportation is called “NextGen”.
 Early NextGen technologies included Traffic Collision and Avoidance System (TCAS) and Automatic Dependent Surveillance – Broadcast (ADS-B).
 As of January 1, 2020, ADS-B out, the position reporting piece of the system, is required on all aircraft operating within the majority of controlled airspace in the US unless an exemption is granted.
 Specifically, around airport airspace classes B and C, and general class E airspace above 10,000ft MSL.
-UAS integration is a small piece of NextGen, but sharing airspace between manned and unmanned aircraft is now anticipated to be a routine activity.
-ITRE Aviation will continue to monitor NextGen including manned, unmanned and urban air mobility research, training, and services opportunities.
+UAS integration is a small piece of NextGen, but sharing airspace between crewed and uncrewed aircraft is now anticipated to be a routine activity.
+ITRE Aviation will continue to monitor NextGen including crewed, uncrewed and urban air mobility research, training, and services opportunities.
 We collaborate with industry and pursue funding that supports the advancement of technology, development of procedures, or testing of concepts for modern aviation.

 ITRE provides custom research and technical services through strategic planning, economic analysis, table top exercises, training programs, and other tools for supporting aviation decision making.